Villagers around a public well in Chad

 Chad is a nexus and peace partner for the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Development cooperation with these partners focuses, in particular, on addressing the structural causes of conflicts, displacement and violence.

 Bilateral official development cooperation as another element of international cooperation between Germany and Chad was suspended in 2008.
-From 2025, however, projects will again be supported to a limited extent.
-The focus of the collaboration is on promoting vocational training and job creation and on transforming agricultural and food systems.
+In November 2025, it was relaunched with a focus on the core areas of “Climate and energy, just transition” and “Peaceful and inclusive societies”.

-Currently, the BMZ is funding projects in Chad through its crisis instruments, i.e. transitional development assistance and the Special Initiative on Displaced Persons and Host Countries.
+Currently, the BMZ is funding projects in Chad through its crisis instruments, namely transitional development assistance and the Special Initiative on Displaced Persons and Host Countries.

 Furthermore, Germany supports the people in Chad through development cooperation with regional organisations such as the Lake Chad Basin Commission (Commission du bassin du lac Tchad, CBLT), the Central African Economic and Monetary Community (CEMAC) and the Commission of Central African Forests (COMIFAC).
 In addition, the German government is contributing to programmes implemented by the European Union and various multilateral donors and is supporting non-governmental development cooperation in Chad.